An Architects Resource for bronze plaques

 size, it appeared more compressed than planned.
 Logos

-The first observation is that a cast plaque is not a commodity
+The first observation is that bronze plaques are not a commodity

 that should be purchased from the low bidder since many times,